Spanish 1, 2, and 3

 Spanish 10 and 20

 The Spanish 10 and 20 courses are the two parts of an intensive program for students whose native language is something other than Spanish.
-These intensive courses meet five days a week and are worth 6 credits per semester.
+These intensive courses meet four days a week (Monday-Thursday) and are worth 6 credits per semester.
 The courses can be taken as an alternative to the traditional series of basic language instruction (Spanish 1, 2, and 3) that continues over three semesters.

 Spanish 10 is only offered during the Fall semester, while Spanish 20 is only offered during the Spring semester.
 The two courses — Spanish 10 and 20 — are designed to cover the same amount of material as the three-semester basic language program, but in two-thirds of the time.
 In Spanish 10, we will cover the preliminary chapter through chapter 7 of the Mosaicos textbook.
 Spanish 20 will cover the remaining chapters of the same text — chapters 8-15.
 The purpose of these courses is to develop and improve communication skills when listening, reading, speaking, and writing in Spanish, by means of: